s-sameer/docker-tutorial/notes.md

 What is Docker Compose? <br>
 Docker Compose is a tool that simplifies running multi-container Docker applications.
 With Docker Compose, you can define and manage multi-container applications using a YAML file, which makes it easy to start, stop, and manage containers as a group.
+- compose.yml: Is the configuration file where you define your application's services, networks, and volumes.
+It describes how your containers should be built, configured, and connected
+- service: A service represents a container in your application.
+Each service runs a specific image and has its own configuration.
+- networks: Docker Compose automatically creates a network for your services to communicate with each other.
+Can also define custom networks.
+- volumes: Volumes allow you to persist data and share files between your host machine and the containers, or between containers

+Common docker compose commands:
+- docker-compose up: This command starts and runs all the services defined in the docker-compose.yml file.
+If the images aren’t already built, it will build them.
+- docker-compose down: Stops and removes all containers, networks, and volumes created by 'docker-compose up'
+- docker-compose build: Builds the Docker images for the services defined in the compose.yml file.
+- docker-compose ps: Lists all the running containers defined in the compose.yaml file